 - Keep personal belongings off the floor and neatly put away

-The RA, Building Supervisor, the other College staff, or another designate are permitted to enter a resident’s room without advance warning under the following circumstances:
+The RA, Building Supervisor, College staff, or another designate are permitted to enter a resident’s room without advance warning under the following circumstances:

 - As ordered by the RCMP, Charlottetown Police Department, or Charlottetown Fire department

 - If there is reason to believe a person’s life is in danger, or a threat to himself/herself

 - To check if a bed/room is occupied, or to prepare a bed/room for a new resident

 - To complete a lock change